-Don’t worry though, in this post I’m going to share with you everything you need to know about astrophotography to get awesome photos of the night sky, including camera settings, gear you need, tips on composition and lots more!
+In this post I’m going to share with you everything you need to know about astrophotography to help you get awesome photos of the night sky.
+This includes camera settings, gear you need, tips on composition and lots more!

 Photography Gear you Need to Take Pictures of Stars

-There are a few pieces of photography equipment that you will find will make taking pictures of the stars easier.
-These are:
+There are a few pieces of photography equipment that you will find will make star photography easier.
+These are as follows.

 1 – A Tripod